Kincaid Distance Classic Details/Info

 QF: You have to work and know your body!
 Going from high school to college track is a big difference.
 If you don’t work in practice it’s going to show at the track meets.
 If you want to be fast and see progress at the meets, it starts at practice!
 You also have to take care of your body and speak up!
 I suffered a lot of injuries.
 I wasn’t letting them heal all the way and it hurt me in the long run.
 You guys got it, it’s 90% mental 10% physical!
 Most importantly Have fun, it’s a great sport!

-The usual excitement surrounding the start of a new track and field season has been amplified at Alonso.
-In early Novermber, the Ravens began construction of their new eight-lane rubber track, a process that is expected to be completed by the end December.
+The relocation of three new jump runways (long, triple and pole vault) was the focus of the latest phase of construction as crews toiled all week at Alonso.
+In early November, the Ravens began construction of their new eight-lane rubber track, a process that is now expected to be completed by the first week of January, just in time for the Jan.
+20th official start of the track and field season.
 The Ravens have scheduled the Kincaid Classic, a preseason mini-meet for February 6, and the inaugural Raven Invitational for March 21.
 Details of those two events are being ironed out and will be announced later.
-The new competition surface will feature an 8-lane 400-meter state level track, new shot put area, and three new jump runways.
+The new competition surface will feature an 8-lane 400-meter state level track, new shot put area, along with the three new jump runways.

 Medal Madness at State Championships!